6 Morning Workouts: Best Workout Routine To Start Your Day In 2025

 2. Start by jogging in place, lifting your knees as high as possible while pumping your arms.

-• Controlled Breathing: Breathe rhythmically to sustain your effort.
+• Breathe rhythmically to sustain your effort.

 Mountain Climbers With Push-Up